Five Rivers MetroParks launched a reforestation initiative in 2020, Healing Nature. It has two primary focuses:

 - To assist property owners and communities in Montgomery County that were impacted by the 2019 Memorial Day tornados with tree replacement and habitat restoration.

 - To encourage everyone in the region to take advantage of the access to nature that Five Rivers MetroParks provides as a means of healing respite — mind, body and soul.

 “Five Rivers MetroParks has a specific long-term role to play in efforts to recover from the tornadoes, which is restoring lost habitat and providing respite for our community,” said Becky Benná, Five Rivers MetroParks’ executive director.
 “An untold number of trees, shrubs and other plants critical to our region’s wildlife and natural heritage were lost during the storms.
 It’s important we replant in the areas where so many were lost to tornado damage.”

-Five Rivers MetroParks staff and volunteers have been growing native trees from seeds at the Barbara Cox Center for Sustainable Horticulture at Cox Arboretum MetroPark.
-Thousands of tree seedlings will be available to plant this spring.
+Every year, Five Rivers MetroParks staff and volunteers grow native trees from seeds at the Barbara Cox Center for Sustainable Horticulture at Cox Arboretum MetroPark.
+These native tree seedlings are the foundation of Healing Nature’s reforestation initiatives.

-Donations to the Five Rivers MetroParks Foundation to support Healing Nature also are needed.
+The Five Rivers MetroParks Foundation is still accepting donations to support Healing Nature.
 Funds will be used to purchase or grow native trees and shrubs that will be planted in tornado-damaged areas.
-You can make a donation online or contact Beth Redden, chief of philanthropy, at 937-275-PARK or email@example.com.
+You can make a donation online or contact Beth Redden, chief of philanthropy, at 937-275-PARK or firstname.lastname@example.org.

 “Trees not only provide habitat for wildlife and places of respite for humans: Trees improve air quality, mitigate stormwater, provide shade and enhance aesthetic beauty, and increase property values,” Benná said.
 “It’s important we heal the nature that heals our community.”